srihk/Slide/README.md

 # Rough Drift
 Rough Drift is an endless runner... drifter game...
-Red, an endangered cube and our protagonist, must drift his way through an army of non-united walls!
+Red, an endangered cube and our protagonist, must drift his way through an army of disunited walls!